CHIA-AN-YANG/checkout-process/README.md

 ## Version Information
   - vue: ^2.6.14
+  - Node.js: ^14.17.1
+  - npm: ^6.14.13
   - vue-router: ^3.5.2
   - @vue-stripe/vue-stripe: ^4.2.5
   - axios: ^0.21.1
   - dotenv: ^10.0.0
   - lodash: ^4.17.21
+  - bootstrap-vue": "^2.21.2"
+  -
 ## Contributing
-Drop me a line in email if you have any suggestions for improvement!
+Drop me an email, leave a comment, or make pull request if you have any suggestions for improvement.
+I would greatly appreciate it!
 My email address is: chiaan.y.creativeworker@gmail.com